-iii.
-Price Risk

-The Union is not exposed to any material commodity price risk.
+- Foreign Exchange Risk The Union is not exposed to fluctuations in foreign currencies. - III.
+Price Risk The Union is not exposed to any material commodity price risk.

 (d) Net Fair Values

 Fair value estimation

 The fair values of financial assets and liabilities are presented in the following table and can be compared to their carrying values as presented in the statement of financial position.
 Fair value is the amount at which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties at an arm's length transaction.